jpmarques19/amora-os/README.md

-# Python Waybox Player with Pipewire
+# AmoraOS - Intelligent Edge Audio Platform with SDK

-A Python implementation of the Waybox audio player using Pipewire as the audio backend.
-This project is part of the Arch Linux to Fedora CoreOS migration effort for Raspberry Pi music boxes.
+A Python implementation of an edge device audio system that provides a custom SDK for seamless integration with Waybox applications.
+This project migrates from Arch Linux to Debian Bookworm on Raspberry Pi music boxes, enabling sophisticated edge audio capabilities with cloud connectivity.

+> **Note:** IoT integration is currently a work in progress.
+The roadmap includes full Azure IoT Hub integration for device management and the AmoraSDK development for seamless integration with Waybox applications.

 ## Features

-- Python-based audio player with MPD and MPC for control and playback
+- Python-based edge audio player with MPD and MPC for control and playback
+- Azure IoT Hub integration for remote device management and monitoring
+- Cloud-based content synchronization and device orchestration
 - python-mpd2 library for MPD client functionality
 - Pipewire audio backend for modern audio routing
 - Playlist management and playback control